nigmasilmi/microservices-ticketing-app/dev-notes.md

 5. The expirationQueue then processes the job, which involves publishing a message of expiration:complete
 6. What information must be saved in the job? the id of the order

+##### Payments Service

+1. Will listen to order:created, to keep track of an order that potentially will submit a payment with a specific price amount
+2. Will listen to order:cancelled to know when to reject a payment for a specific order
+3. Will publish a charge:created to let the order service know that someone has paid for an order

+### Payments Service: remember the complete process of creating and configuring a service.

+- Basic skaffolding and configuration

+  1.  in the root of its folder, there must be a `package.json`, a `tsconfig.json`, a `Dockerfile` and a `.dockerignore` files
+  2.  must contain a main folder (src or wthvr)
+  3.  in the main folder there must be at least: the global mocks objects, the global setup for tests, app.ts and index.ts (separated to accomodate to the supertest setup)
+  4.  the client class and consequently its singleton (nats specific need in order to share it accross the application)

+- Building its related image

+  1. Build the image at the root of the service, having into account the Dockerfile
+  2. Push the image to DockerHub

+- Kubernetes objects

+  1. Create a configuration file with the pod configuration (deployment) and the clusterIP service related configuration (if needed, is not the case of the expiration service)
+  2. Create a deployment for data bases if needed
+  3. Configure skaffold if it is been used

+- Define the events needed to listen

+  1. What are their characteristics and when they will be emmited

+- Define the events needed to publish

+  1. What are their characteristics and when they will be published

+- By defining the events, will emerge the need...

+  1. To create models and type of documents in a collection (non-relational db) or the tables and its relations for a given db

 ##### ERRORES EN EL CAMINO

 `POST http://ticketing.dev/api/users/signup`